 So often in online discussions we hear the line ‘I don’t want to start / engage in the social enterprise definition debate’ yet we believe it is imperative to have this debate.
-As is so often the case, Tim Ferris in his phenomenal Four Hour Work Week (you can purchase FHWW on our store – a must for any serious entrepreneur) puts this best when he says ‘If you can’t define it or act upon it, forget it.’
+As is so often the case, Tim Ferris in his phenomenal Four Hour Work Week puts this best when he says ‘If you can’t define it or act upon it, forget it.’

-For us, as we’ve said many times before, the Department of Trade & Industry definition in 2002 nailed it:
+For us, as we’ve said many times before, the Department of Trade & Industry definition in 2002 nailed it (pretty much based on the definition of The Guild which has been operating since 2000):

 A social enterprise is a business with primarily social objectives whose surpluses are principally reinvested for that purpose in the business or in the community, rather than being driven by the need to maximise profit for shareholders and owners.